serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 export ES_ENDPOINT=https://$ENDPOINT
 ```

-Now let's surce our `.env` file so the variables are present in our shell and then deploy our Appsync API.
+Now, let's surce our `.env` file so the variables are present in our shell and then deploy our Appsync API:

 ```Shell
 $ source .env
 $ appsync deploy-appsync